-John-Paul Hayworth, LGBTQ+ audience strategy director for AARP Pennsylvania, who will be a panelist at the summit, cited data from the Movement Advancement Project showing that over 2.4 million LGBT adults over 50 years of age live in the U.S. That number is projected to reach over 5 million by 2030.
+John-Paul Hayworth, LGBTQ+ audience strategy director for AARP, who will be a panelist at the summit, cited data from the Movement Advancement Project showing that over 2.4 million LGBT adults over 50 years of age live in the U.S. That number is projected to reach over 5 million by 2030.

 “AARP’s Dignity 2022 report demonstrated a number of concerns facing the LGBTQ+ 50+ community, including feelings of isolation and concerns about caregiving,” Hayworth said in an email.
 “AARP is committed to being a Wise Friend and Fierce Defender of the LGBTQ+ community in Pennsylvania and nationwide.”

 On the subject of social isolation among LGBTQ older adults, Cole said, “social isolation is a determinant — it can have mental health and physical health outcomes for people.”